 If your accident report is forwarded, or if your accident occurred in Long Island or outside of NYC, you will need to fill out the proper form and mail it or submit a request for a copy of your DMV accident report online to receive your report.

-Working with a New York Car Accident Lawyer to Handle Your Injury Claim
+Working with a Long Island Car Accident Lawyer to Handle Your Injury Claim

 If you are having trouble getting your accident report or are worried about filing an insurance claim to recover your injury costs, then you can appoint an attorney to assist you.